-Department of History of the Jewish people
+Department of History of the Jewish People and Contemporary Jewry

 Subject: Everyday Life, Identity, and Communal Relations: A Comparison of Kehilot Shum and Aragon, c.1200 – 1347